megasanjay/vue3-marquee/docs/guide.md

 ### pauseOnClick

-Whether to pause the marquee when you hold the right click button
+Whether to pause the marquee when you hold the right click button.

 | Type    | Default value | Required | Accepted values |
 | ------- | ------------- | -------- | --------------- |